Knowledge to

 • Choose fresh or frozen fruits and vegetables more often.

-• Pick whole grains (like oatmeal, brown rice, or 100% whole-grain bread).
+• Pick whole grains (like oatmeal, brown rice, or 100% whole-grain, natural breads with simple ingredients).

 • Swap soda for water, infused water, or unsweetened tea.